 Treating asthma in children ages 5 to 11 requires some specialized techniques.
 Discover tips on symptoms, medications and an asthma action plan.By Mayo Clinic Staff

 Asthma in children is one of the most common causes of missed school days.
-It can disrupt sleep, play and other activities.
+The airway condition can disrupt sleep, play and other activities.

 Asthma can't be cured, but you and your child can reduce symptoms by following an asthma action plan.
 This is a written plan you develop with your child's doctor to track symptoms and adjust treatment.